normal-computing/fuji-web/README.md

 *Please note that you may need to refresh the page for the extension to work.*

 1. Find the Fuji icon in the top right corner of your browser and click on it to open the sidepanel.
-2. The next thing you need to do is create or access an existing [OpenAI API Key](https://platform.openai.com/account/api-keys) and paste it in the provided box.
+2. Create or access an existing [OpenAI API Key](https://platform.openai.com/account/api-keys) and paste it in the provided box.
 This key will be stored in your browser, and will not be uploaded to a third party.
 3. Finally, navigate to a webpage you want Fuji-Web and type in the task you want it to perform.

+_Note: all prompts (text and image) are sent directly to the API of your selection.
+Fuji-Web does not attempt to collect any information from you._

 ### Build the extension